 All calls obtain an exclusive "checkpoint" lock on the database file.
 If any other process is running a checkpoint operation at the same time, the lock cannot be obtained and SQLITE_BUSY is returned.
 Even if there is a busy-handler configured, it will not be invoked in this case.

-If parameter zDb is NULL or points to a zero length string, then the specified operation is attempted on all WAL databases.
+If parameter zDb is NULL or points to a zero length string, then the specified operation is attempted on all WAL databases attached to database connection db.
 In this case the values written to output parameters *pnLog and *pnCkpt are undefined.
-If an SQLITE_BUSY error is encountered when processing one or more of the attached WAL databases, the operation is still attempted on any remaining attached databases and SQLITE_BUSY is returned to the caller.
-If any other error occurs while processing an attached database, processing is abandoned and the error code returned to the caller immediately.
+If an SQLITE_BUSY error is encountered when processing one or more of the attached WAL databases, the operation is still attempted on any remaining attached databases and SQLITE_BUSY is returned at the end.
+If any other error occurs while processing an attached database, processing is abandoned and the error code is returned to the caller immediately.
 If no error (SQLITE_BUSY or otherwise) is encountered while processing the attached databases, SQLITE_OK is returned.

 If database zDb is the name of an attached database that is not in WAL mode, SQLITE_OK is returned and both *pnLog and *pnCkpt set to -1.
 If zDb is not NULL (or a zero length string) and is not the name of any attached database, SQLITE_ERROR is returned to the caller.